near/nearcore/integration-tests/README.md

 };
 ```

-Perform the actions you want to test, such as money transfers.
-See
+Perform the actions you want to test, such as money transfers, contract
+deployment and execution, specific validator selection, etc. See
-`execute_money_transfers` implementation for more details.
+`execute_money_transfers` implementation for inspiration.

 ```rust
 execute_money_transfers(&mut test_loop, &node_datas, &accounts);